Geowil/Plugin1_DialogSelector/ReadMe.md

 [Plugin Project](http://www.lmpgames.com/plugins/projects/TutorialPlugin1_DialogSelector_Project_V0.1.zip)

+Conflicts: None identified thus far

+Terms of Use: Free non-commercially or commercially; just give credit

 ## Installing the plugin
 Download the plugin file either using the Demo or Project links above or from the repository.
 Please the .js file into your js/Plugins folder and then add the plugin into your project in the Plugin Manager screen.